DylanPina/RUCS-Hub/README.md

     <img src="./public/rucshub-logo.png" alt="drawing" width="125"/>
 </p>

-RUCS Hub is a platform designed for Rutgers computer science students to anonymously review and rate computer science courses and professors.
+RUCS Hub is a platform designed for Rutgers students to anonymously review and rate their courses and professors.

-This project aims to empower students by providing them with valuable insights into the courses and professors within the computer science department.
+This project aims to empower students by providing them with valuable insights into the courses and professors offered at Rutgers.
 RUCS Hub helps students make informed decisions about their course selections and academic paths.

 **RUCS Hub is an independent project and is not directly affiliated with Rutgers University.**